TapasmitaPattanaik14/clone/backend/markdown/Unit_5_EVS.md

 - Biomedical waste or hospital waste: medicine bottles, expired medicines, syringes, medical instruments such as scissors, blades etc.

-[The content is accompanied by four images illustrating different types of waste:
+[The image contains four additional visual elements illustrating different types of waste:

 1. A pile of mixed plastic and other waste materials.
-2. A partially demolished building, showing construction debris.
+2. A partially demolished building, representing construction waste.
-3. Household waste bins and recycling containers filled with various items.
+3. Recycling bins and trash cans filled with household waste.
-4. An illustration of hazardous waste products including paint cans, gas canisters, and chemical containers.]
+4. An illustration of various household hazardous waste items like paint cans, gas canisters, and cleaning products.]
 # TYPES OF SOLID WASTE

 Agricultural waste: includes pesticides, crops, water coming from the fields also consists of small amount of toxic chemicals.